jwfairchild116/configure-ad/README.md

 <img src="https://i.imgur.com/ODYTboY.png" alt="Create a RG 3"/>

-<p> Now we are going to create a Virtual Network, this will allow out VM’s to talk to each other, again this can be done while creating the virtual machines but I will show you how to do it manually. on the home page, select Virtual Networks or type it in the search at the top. </p>
+<p> Now we are going to create a Virtual Network, this will allow our VM’s to talk to each other, again this can be done while creating the virtual machines but I will show you how to do it manually. on the home page, select Virtual Networks or type it in the search at the top. </p>

 <p> On the Create virtual network screen be sure the ADDS_Lab resource group is selected, we are going to name this Virtual Network “ADVNET”, again we are sticking with West US2 as the region.
 I am not going to mess with the settings on the following screen so I will select review and create, then create. you will get to a screen that says “your deployment is complete” </p>
 <img src="https://i.imgur.com/EJe3KVN.png" alt="VNET1"/>